PTSD Treatment Q&A

 Unfortunately, it appears as though almost anything can trigger a person’s PTSD; it will vary from individual to individual.
 Sometimes the most unexpected things might bring up a suppressed memory from the event and trigger a PTSD episode.

 Things such as sights, sounds, smells, or even just thoughts that remind you of the traumatic event in some way, may lead you to disassociate from your present reality and take you back to the horrific moment.
 The team at Psychiatry of the Palm Beaches is here to help, so contact us.
 For more information, call us today or book an appointment online.
-We have convenient locations to serve you in Boynton Beach, FL and Palm Beach Gardens, FL.
+We have convenient locations to serve you.
 We want to help you live your best life and our team of medical professionals will help treat PTSD.
-We serve patients from Boynton Beach FL, Palm Beach Gardens FL, Jupiter FL, Lake Worth FL, West Palm Beach FL, Delray Beach FL, Riviera Beach FL, Century Village FL, Lake Park FL, and North Palm Beach FL.
+We serve patients from Boynton Beach FL, Delray Beach FL, Palm Beach Gardens FL, Jupiter FL, Stuart FL, Palm City FL, Royal Palm Beach FL, Wellington FL, Vero Beach FL, Citrus Ridge FL, Plantation FL, Sunrise FL, Jacksonville FL, Riverside FL, Port St. Lucie FL, Beau Rivage West FL, and surrounding areas.

 Additional Services You May Need